Metapontum

-Metapontum or Metapontium (Μεταπόντιον) was an important city of Magna Graecia, situated on the gulf of Tarentum, between the river Bradanus and the Casuentus (modern Basento).
+Metapontum or Metapontium (Μεταπόντιον) was an ancient city of Magna Graecia, situated on the gulf of Tarentum, between the river Bradanus and the Casuentus (modern Basento).
 It was distant about 20 km from Heraclea and 40 from Tarentum.
-The ruins of Metapontum are located in the frazione of Metaponto, in the comune of Bernalda, in the Province of Matera, Basilicata region, Italy.
+The ruins of Metapontum are located in the frazione of Metaponto, in the comune of Bernalda, in the Province of Matera, Basilicata region, southern Italy.

 History

 Foundation

 Though Metapontum was an ancient Greek Achaean colony, various traditions assigned to it a much earlier origin.
 Strabo and Solinus ascribe its foundation to a body of Pylians, a part of those who had followed Nestor to Troy.
 Justin, conversely, tells us it was founded by Epeius; in proof of which the inhabitants showed, in a temple of Minerva, the tools which the hero had used to build the Trojan Horse.
-Another tradition, reported by Ephorus, assigned to it a Phocian origin, and called Daulius, the tyrant of Crisa near Delphi, its founder.
+Another tradition, reported by Ephorus, says that the town was founded by Phocians under the leadership of Daulius, tyrant of Crisa.
 Other legends carried back its origin to a still more remote period.
-Antiochus of Syracuse said that it was originally called Metabus, from a hero of that name, who appears to have been identified with the Metapontus who figured in the Greek mythical story as the husband of Melanippe and father of Aeolus and Boeotus.
+Antiochus of Syracuse said that it was originally named after the hero Metabus, who appears to have been identified with Metapontus, husband of Melanippe and father of Aeolus and Boeotus.